A Mobile Quad-Arm Robot ARMS: Wheeled-Legged Tripedal Locomotion and Quad-Arm Loco-Manipulation: Abstract

 \section{Abstract}

-This letter proposes a mobile quad-arm robot: \arms that unifies wheel-legged tripedal mobility, wheeled mobility, and quad-arm manipulation.
-The four arms have different mechanics and are designed to be general-purpose arms to enable the wheel-legged hybrid mobilities and manipulation.
-The three-degree-of-freedom (DOF) front arm has an active wheel, which is used for wheel-legged tripedal walking and wheel driving with passive wheels attached to the torso.
-The three-DOF rear arms are series elastic arms, which are used for wheel-legged tripedal walking, object grasping, and manipulation.
-The two-DOF upper arm is used for manipulation only; its position and orientation are determined by coordinating all arms.
-Each motor is controlled by an angle controller and trajectory modification with angle, angular velocity, angular acceleration, and torque constraints. \arms was experimentally validated on the basis of the following four tasks: wheel-legged walking, wheel-driving, wheel-driving with grasping, and carrying a bag.
+This article proposes a mobile quad-arm robot: ARMS, which unifies wheeled-legged tripedal locomotion, wheeled locomotion, and quad-arm loco-manipulation. \armss four arms have different mechanisms and are partially designed to be general-purpose arms for the hybrid locomotion and loco-manipulation.
+One three-degree-of-freedom (DOF) arm has an active wheel, which is used for wheeled-legged tripedal walking and wheeled driving with passive wheels attached to the torso.
+Two three-DOF general-purpose arms are series elastic and used for wheeled-legged tripedal walking, object grasping, and manipulation.
+The upper two-DOF arm is used for manipulation only; its position and orientation are determined by coordinating all arms.
+Each motor is controlled by an angle controller and trajectory modification with angle, angular velocity, angular acceleration, and torque constraints. \arms was verified with seven experiments involving joint control, wheeled-legged locomotion, wheeled locomotion and grasping, slope locomotion, block terrain locomotion, carrying a bag, and outdoor locomotion.